 Parents Need to Know

 Parents need to know that this animated movie -- based on the classic fantasy novels of Ursula K. Le Guin -- is rated PG-13 for a reason: It has many violent/scary scenes, including two dragons in a bloody aerial battle, a teenager stabbing his father to death, a character being chased by wolves, slave traders capturing innocents and holding them in chains, lots of sword and knife fighting (with lots of damage and blood), and a wizard morphing into a series of monsters, beasts, and skeletons.
 The movie deals with complicated mythic concepts and mature ideas such as "to deny death is to deny life" that aren't fully explained and could be hard for younger kids to grasp.
 Female characters mostly fill traditional roles, and there's one mention of child abuse, with the resulting facial scarring visible on a young girl.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 Given the violent nature of the imagery and the incomprehensibility of the plot and messages, there's little to appreciate in this effort.
 Using the classic Earthsea novels by Ursula K. Le Guin as inspiration, director Goro Miyazaki (son of acclaimed Japanese director Hayao Miyazaki) has created a beautiful mythic kingdom and brought it to life with a good versus evil theme, lots of stunning derring-do, and striking imagery.
-Sadly, visuals aren't enough.
+But sadly, visuals aren't enough.
 There are many ideas searching for expression here -- far too many to execute successfully.
 Complex notions are given very short shrift, and several story lines are never resolved; some are even contradictory.
 Characters' motivations are loud, but not logical.